piermafrost/GEOCLIM5_sulf/README.md

 ## Pre-compilation configuration
-If you do not use the `build_GEOCLIM command`, here is the list of configuration steps you should follow *before compiling the code*:
+If you do not use the `build_GEOCLIM` nor `configure.sh` commands, here is the list of configuration steps you should follow *before compiling the code*, in order to define your run:
 * Which modules to use (file 'source/coupler.inc')
 * Number of CO2 levels: 'nclimber' parameter in 'source/shape.inc'
 * Geographic resolution (must be consistent with input data): 'nlon' and 'nlat' parameters in 'source/shape.inc'
 * Number of lithological classes: variable 'nlitho' in 'source/shape.inc'.
-Traditionally, 6 classes are used.
-  The subroutine 'source/cont_weath.f' explicitly assumes that carbonate rocks is the last lithology class (regardless of the number of classes).
+The model is parameterized for 6 classes, and the subroutine 'source/cont_weath.f' explicitly assumes that carbonate rocks is the last lithology class (regardless of the number of classes).
   If you want to define more (or less) lithology classes, you should:
     * Leave carbonates as last lithology
-    * Update the lithology-dependent parameters in 'source/combine_foam.inc' ('rsw_litho', 'CaMg_rock' and 'OC_in_rock')
+    * Update the lithology-dependent parameters in 'source/constante.f90'
-    * Update the lithology-dependent parameters in 'source/dynsoil_physical_parameters.inc'
+    * Update the lithology-dependent parameters in 'source/dynsoil_physical_parameters.f90'
-    * Specify which lithology corresponds to "basalt" (variable 'BASALT_LITHO_NUM' in 'source/combine_foam.inc')
+    * Specify which lithology corresponds to "basalt" (variable 'BASALT_LITHO_NUM' in 'source/constante.f90)

   Note that even though 'CaMg_rock' and DynSoil parameters are *not used* if GEOCLIM is not coupled with DynSoil, they must be defined consistently with 'nlitho' or the compilation will fail.
 You may simply fill them with zeros.